Treatment for chronic GVHD

 This page tells you about the treatment of chronic graft versus host disease (GVHD).
 There is information below about

-Your treatment will include specific treatments for particular parts of the body that are affected by GVHD.
+Some of the treatments you have will depend on which part of your body is affected by GVHD.
 These are outlined below.
-The next page in this section gives information about the drugs used to treat GVHD.
+The next page in this section gives more information about the drugs used to treat GVHD.

-The treatment for chronic GVHD of the skin includes keeping your skin clean using unperfumed soaps and moisturising creams.
+The treatment for chronic GVHD of the skin includes keeping your skin clean and moisturising regularly.
+You should use unperfumed soaps and moisturising creams.

 If the skin problems are localised your doctor will prescribe steroid creams or a cream called tacrolimus.
 Your doctor may refer you to another doctor who specialises in skin problems (a dermatologist).
 Because chronic GVHD can last for many months, sometimes years, you will need to carry on with the treatments for a long time.
 As with other chronic skin conditions this can take up a lot of time.
 You may need help from a partner or carer to manage your skin properly.

-If the skin GVHD is more severe your doctor may recommend PUVA, clofazimine or ECP.
-There is information about these treatments on the page about drug treatments for GVHD.
-Newer treatments being tried include halofuginone, daclizumab, etanercept, hydroxychloroquine and etretinate.
+If the skin GVHD is more severe your doctor may recommend a type of light therapy called ECP.
+Newer treatments being tried include halofuginone, etanercept and hydroxychloroquine.

 To help yourself with symptoms